Heraldry Symbols & What They Mean

 A hippogriff has the head, wings and fore-claws of a griffin (which are really those of an eagle except that a griffin has large pointed ears) attached to the hind end of the body of a horse.

 Holly was used to adorn temples and sacred palaces and its name is derived from the word holy.
-Holly is also an emblem of truth.
+Holly is also an emblem of truth in heraldry.

 Holly branches are emblazoned sheaves of holly or holly branches of three leaves.
 The term ‘branch’ is actually a bit of misrepresentation, though, because the ‘branch’is actually just three leaves tied together.